Technigo/project-design-handoff-vite/README.md

 ### The Problem

 Describe how you approached to problem: This week was a fanastic experience and a good challenge.
 I really enjoyed the real-life aspect of taking a design and following specs to create it.
-Unfortunetly, my designer had some heath and scheduling issues that meant I have been coding with an incomplete design and was only give then hand-off on Wednesday morning.
+Unfortunetly, my designer had some heath and scheduling issues that meant I have been coding with an incomplete design, and was only given a hand-off on Wednesday morning.
 My designer did not attend our demos on Friday.

 As of Saturday, I have a complete homepage of desktop and tablet design to work from.
 I have no mobile design and no form/about me page.
-Therefore, my requirements as a coder cannot be met and I have informed Technigo of the situation.
+Therefore, my requirements as a developer cannot be met, and I have informed Technigo of the situation.
 When my designer is complete I will continue to work on the project.

 I had some styling issues this week:
 1) There is a background image that covers both hero section and navbar section, I think I need to move my navbar component into the hero section?